SXAuroraTSUBASAResearch/ve_dma_sample/README.md

     ve_dma_init();
 ```

-### 4. Allocate 64 byte aligned VE memory
+### 4. Allocate 64MB aligned VE memory

-The default page size of VE is 64B.
+The default page size of VE is 64MB.
 Then you have to use 64B aligned buffer.

 ```
     size_t align = 64 * 1024 * 1024;